 When I was in charge of attorney development in my old law firm I was asked, how I knew when an associate was ready to be considered for partner.
 I answered that when an associate quits thinking like an employee and starts thinking like a partner he or she is ready.

-I recently read: The Impact Equation by Chris Brogan and Julien Smith.
+Have you read: The Impact Equation by Chris Brogan and Julien Smith?

 In the book the authors write: